 The success of your garden depends on its health.
 And a healthy garden requires worms.
-Feeding them well can keep the worms--and your soil--healthy.
-What's the best worm food for them?
+Feeding them well can keep the worms—and your soil—healthy.
+But what's the best worm food for them?

 It's a misconception that red wigglers will eat just about any food scraps you choose to give to them.
-Like anyone, they seem to have their preferences, too.
+Like any creature, they seem to have their preferences, too.
 There are certain foods that they prefer over others.
-If you use a worm bin, or are composting or growing a vegetable garden, it's good to know what types of worm foods your worms will like.
+If you use a worm bin or are composting or growing a vegetable garden, it's good to know what types of worm foods your worms will like.

 The Best Worm Foods for Your Soil

 One thing you'll note about the worm foods on this list is that most are moist, soft, and/or low in acidity.
 As a general rule, you should feed worms a mix of equal parts "brown" and "green" foods.
 Browns are high in carbon and carbohydrates, while greens add a lot of nitrogen and protein to the soil.

 Greens include green vegetables and other natural foods—melon rinds, lettuce, carrots, fruit peels, etc.—and they don't have to be green.
 Browns may be food or non-food items, such as coffee grounds, paper, egg cartons, or dry leaves.
 If desired, you can grind up the food for your worms in a food processor or manually.
 This blends the foods scraps nicely and makes them easier to eat.

 Here are some of the most popular items on worm menus:

 - Fruit peels (not citrus)